Academic Related Policies (Also see Undergraduate & Graduate Academic Catalogs)

 Snow Days/Parking Ban

-- When a parking ban is initiated, it will go into effect at 6 p.m. unless otherwise instructed.
-Parking is prohibited in all surface parking areas from the time the ban is initiated until 7:30 a.m. the following day or in the case of delays or cancellations an hour before classes resume.
-A parking ban is activated when snow accumulates or is predicted to accumulate overnight.
-Vehicles parked on University property during this snow period should use the Parking Pavilion, Wellness Center or additional lots designated in the parking ban announcement.
-Dial 941-5999 (option 2) for parking ban information and updates.
+When a snow ban is initiated, it will go into effect at 6:00 p.m. unless otherwise instructed.
+Parking is prohibited in all surface parking areas from the time the ban is initiated until 7:30 a.m.
+A snow ban is activated when snow accumulates or is predicted to accumulate overnight.
+Vehicles parked on University property during this snow period should use the Parking Pavilion, Wellness Center or additional lots designated in the snow ban announcement.
+Dial 570-941-5999 (option 2) for parking ban information and updates.
 It is your responsibility to monitor the snow and parking ban announcements.
-Vehicles parked in surface lots when a parking ban is in effect are subject to ticketing and/or towing at owners expense.

 General Rules and Regulations